EpiVec/TDLM/paper.md

 * **run_law_model** is the main function of the package.
-This function estimates mobility flows using different distribution laws (four gravity laws, three intervening opportunity laws and a uniform law) and models (unconstrained, production constrained, attraction constrained and doubly constrained).
+This function estimates mobility flows using different distribution laws (four gravity laws, three intervening opportunity laws, and a uniform law) and models (unconstrained, production constrained, attraction constrained, and doubly constrained).
 The function has two sets of arguments, one for the law and another one for the model.